 Living with depression is like living at the bottom of a sea of mud.
-The environment pushes against you from every direction and getting out is almost impossible.
-Even the simplest of life functions can be difficult.
+The environment pushes against you in every imaginable direction.
+Getting out is almost impossible.
+Even the simplest functions of daily can be extremely difficult.
 It is a living hell.
-Complicating the problem is that depression is a secondary condition – it overlays an originating set of troubling negative beliefs.

-Other conditions like family history or exposure to certain chemicals or heavy metals (mercury in dental filings, for example) or the long-term use of certain drugs can create a predisposition to depression, but the direct cause comes, in my belief, from a failure between the adult and the inner child.
-Having been rebuffed by the world, and now by the adult, the defeated inner child retreats into a cave of isolation for protection.
-The despair and desperation that result from a seemingly impossible situation creates the condition that we know as depression.
+Having been rebuffed by her parents and now frozen out by the older self, the now wounded and defeated inner child retreats into a cave of isolation for protection.
+The despair and desperation that result from a seemingly impossible situation creates the condition that we call depression.

 · Withdrawal from activity; isolating yourself